 Prerequisites

-Install these tools before doing anything else:
+Install these tools before doing anything else:- Ansible — configuration management

-Run just with no arguments at any time to see every available command.
+just with no arguments at any time to see every available command.

 Initial Setup

-Follow these steps when setting up the project for the first time.
+Follow these steps when setting up the project for the first time.-

 Clone the repository and install Ansible dependencies: